moarchow/moarchow.github.io/README.md

 # Guided Tour
 ## Landing Page
-##### First you have log in with your UH CAS login information by clicking the Log In button.
+##### The landing page allows users to login to Moar Chow with their UH CAS Login.
 <img class="ui medium right floated image" src="https://raw.githubusercontent.com/moarchow/moarchow.github.io/master/images/milestone3/landing.jpg">

-##### Once you have clicked the log in you will have to accept Moar Chow's Terms and Conditions.
+##### After clicking the log in button users will have to accept Moar Chow's Terms and Conditions.
 <img class="ui medium right floated image" src="https://raw.githubusercontent.com/moarchow/moarchow.github.io/master/images/milestone3/terms.jpg">

-##### After you have accepted the Terms and Condtitions you can now login with your UH CAS login information.
+##### After accepting the Terms and Condtitions users can login with their UH CAS login information.
 <img class="ui medium right floated image" src="https://raw.githubusercontent.com/moarchow/moarchow.github.io/master/images/milestone3/login.jpg">

 ## Home Page
-##### Once logged in you are taken to your home page.
+##### The home page is the first page users see once logging into Moar Chow.
 The tab for this page is located in the top menu.
+Here users can see their saved chow spots and search for chow by cusine.
-##### My Favorite Chow Spots - Listed here are all your favorite chow spots.
-You can see if the vendor is open (a green dot means open a red dot means closed), what rating you have given the vendor, and you can unfavorite the vendor.
+##### My Favorite Chow Spots - Listed here are all the vendors a user has saved.
+Users can see if the vendor is open (a green dot means open a red dot means closed), what rating they have given the vendor, and unfavorite the vendor.
-##### Search For Chow - Here you can search for new chow spots by cuisine types.
-Here we can see someone is searching for Coffee and listed below are all the spots that serve coffee.
+##### Search For Chow - Users can search for new chow by cuisine type.
+Here we can see someone is searching for coffee and listed below are all the spots that serve coffee.
 <img class="ui medium right floated image" src="https://raw.githubusercontent.com/moarchow/moarchow.github.io/master/images/milestone3/homepage.png">

 ## Vendors List Page
-##### This page lists all the vendors on campus.
+##### This vendors list page shows all the vendors on campus.
 The tab for this page is located in the top menu.
 ##### A green dot indicates the vendor is open.
 A red dot indicates the vendor is closed.
 <img class="ui medium right floated image" src="https://raw.githubusercontent.com/moarchow/moarchow.github.io/master/images/milestone3/vendorlist.png">

 ## Map
-##### This page shows the location for all the vendors.
+##### This map shows the location for all the vendors.
 The tab for this page is located in the top menu.
 <img class="ui medium right floated image" src="https://raw.githubusercontent.com/moarchow/moarchow.github.io/master/images/milestone3/map.png">

 ## Vendor Page
-#### Each vendor has their own page that shows you the vendor's rating, description, location, hours of operation, and menu.
+#### Each vendor has their own page that shows the vendor's rating, description, location, hours of operation, and menu.
-#### The Add to Favorites button located below the vendor's name will add this vendor to your 'My Favorite Chow Spots' list on your homepage.
+#### The Add to Favorites button located below the vendor's name will add this vendor to the user's 'My Favorite Chow Spots' list on their homepage.
-#### You can also leave a rating for the vendor on the bottom left of the page.
+#### Users can leave a rating for the vendor on the bottom left of the page.
 <img class="ui medium right floated image" src="https://raw.githubusercontent.com/moarchow/moarchow.github.io/master/images/milestone3/vendorhome.png">

 # Developer Guide
+1. Test
+2. Test
+3. Test

 # Initial User Study